ClickFunnels vs. InstaPage: I Tried Both! [Review + Recommendation]

 Try out Instapage Right Here (Free Trial) or Try Clickfunnels Right Here (Free Trial)

-ClickFunnels vs Instapage vs. General Purpose
+Instapage vs Clickfunnels: General Purpose

-There are many “general purpose” website builders out there, such as wix.com.
+There are many "general purpose" website builders out there, such as wix.com.
 Wix helps you create an online presence for your brand.
-ClickFunnels and Instapage, however, were created to fulfill a specific purpose: create better PPC landers (Instapage), and creating a fully functional, high-converting funnel from A-Z including checkout (ClickFunnels).
+ClickFunnels and Instapage, however, were created to fulfill a specific purpose: create better PPC landers (Instapage), and creating a fully functional, high-converting funnel from A-Z, including checkout (ClickFunnels).

-If you're doing that but also need the power of landing pages and will drive paid traffic to them, then you should consider combining WordPress with IP or CF, or a plugin such as Thrive Architect.
+If you're doing that but also need the power of simple landing pages and will drive paid traffic to them, then you should consider combining WordPress with IP or CF, or a WordPress plugin such as Thrive Architect.

 Start a Trial of ClickFunnelsor